ibm-cloud-docs/infrastructure-hub/mysql-db-migration-script-python.md

 After you mount your {{site.data.keyword.cos_short}} bucket, you need to provide your source server details:

 1. Enter the source server IP address or hostname.
 The source server is the MySQL database that needs to be migrated.
 2. Enter the source server login credentials.
 The script needs to authenticate with the username and password.
-The user privileges should be equivalent to the `root`.
+Make sure that the user privileges are equivalent to the `root`.

 ### Source server database details
 {: #source-server-db-details}